 Last Updated on May 18, 2022

-To answer the top questions that MSPs/MSSPs need to address around protecting CUI, Caleb Leidy, CUI Protection and CMMC Consultant at Pivot Point Security, joined a recent episode of The Virtual CISO Podcast.
-The show’s host is John Verry, Pivot Point Security CISO and Managing Partner.
+To share advice and best practices for MSPs/MSSPs and their clients regarding CUI protections, Caleb Leidy, CUI Protection and CMMC Consultant at Pivot Point Security, joined a recent episode of The Virtual CISO Podcast.
+Hosting the show is John Verry, Pivot Point Security CISO and Managing Partner.